The Benefits of a Central AC Unit

 Condensate Drain Line

-If the line that drains condensation is clogged with mold, algae, snails, or bugs the line won’t flush out the water collected by your evaporator coil during cooling.
-This can cause a flooded home, water damage and the growth of mold and mildew.
-To prevent this from happening the float switch close to your indoor evaporator coil will shut off the system if it senses that the drain line is clogged.
+If your condensation drain line is blocked by mold, algae or bugs, the water collected on the evaporator coil will not be able to flush away.
+This can result in a flood-prone home, water damage and the development of mildew and mold.
+To avoid this, the float switch located near your indoor evaporator coil will shut off the system if it determines that the drain line is blocked.